 Environmental Site Assessment Phase 2

-The Environmental Site Assessment Phase 2 focuses on researching specific information required regarding the subject property and land, and can include the sampling of:
+The Environmental Site Assessment phase 2 focuses on researching specific information needed concerning the specific property and land, and can include the sampling of:

 - Ground and surface water